sandeep82945/Future-Idea-Generation/README.md

 # **Can Large Language Models Unlock Novel Scientific Research Ideas?**

 > **Description:** This repository contains the code and data used in the paper titled **"Can Large Language Models Unlock Novel Scientific Research Ideas?
 "**.
-It includes implementations for all the experiments, data preprocessing, and the models presented in the paper.
+It includes implementations for all the experiments, data presented in the paper.

 ## **Table of Contents**